 Chapters 23 and 24 do a Whole Plot Reference with the Asura Project, which is the Reshuffled version of the Karma Society and the subsequent events of the Digital Devil Saga duology.
 In this version, the Karma Society was the Kirijo-run Asura Project, which dedicated to finding a way to awaken Persona Users through the use of an MRI rather than force them into a "fight or flight" scenario.
 The plot continues like the games, Serph Sheffield tried to use the project to obtain godhood.
 Here's where the similarities end, however: in this continuity, Jenna Angel (named Tenshi here) is not only one of the heroes, but she's Mitsuru's mother.
 The rest of the playable heroes from the games are here: Fuuma Madakaze (Gale), twins Mizuki Dojima and Sayaka Norimoto (digital Serph and Sera respectively) note them being twins plays on their joined form Seraph from DDS 2, Hayate Norimoto (Heat), and Cielo keeps his "name" by virtue of it being a nickname due to his love of Cielo Mist.
 The two ally Tribe leaders helped them out as well: Kagerou Tadou (Lupa, Koromaru's owner) and Mio Yoshino (Jinana, Chidori's mother).
 Minor villain Bat from DDS 1 is named Tatsu Sakaki and is Takaya's older brother; Takaya himself was to be part of the Asura Project, before Ikutsuki abducted both him and Chidori for the Strega Project.

-Chapter 24 also has an appearance by the protagonist of Norimoto Style, seen this time with a different Persona that he had in his cameo in the original AFNF.
-This is likely due to the author's plans to rewrite Norimoto Style once Reshuffled is finished.
+Chapter 24 also has an appearance by the protagonist of Golden Moon, seen this time with a different Persona that he had in his cameo in the original AFNF.
+It's likely this is related to Norimoto Style being rewritten as Golden Moon.

 Roy says "eyebrow" in his narrations whenever something catches his attention and he'd raise his eyebrow.